B-splines on the Heisenberg group: Introduction and background

-For further properties of $\lambda$-twisted translation, we refer to \cite{saswatahouston}.
 Recall that for a locally compact group $G$, a lattice $\Gamma$ in $G$ is defined to be a discrete subgroup of $G$ which is co-compact.
 The standard lattice in $\H$ is taken to be $\Gamma=\{(2k,l,m):k,l,m\in\z\}$.
+For a study of analysis on the Heisenberg group we refer to \cite{follandphase, thangavelu}.\\